langchain-ai/url_scraper/README.md

 pip install -e .
 ```

-Load API Keys into the environment for the LangSmith SDK and OpenAI API:
+Load API keys into the environment for the LangSmith SDK and OpenAI API:

 ```shell
 export LANGSMITH_API_KEY=<your_langsmith_api_key>